-- 1. Check where your retirement savings are actually invested.
-If you are very close to retirement age and your money is invested according to the life stage model (or if you made your own choices and decided to invest quite conservatively, i.e. in a portfolio with little or no exposure to share markets), the current market slump is likely to have had less impact on your money as some/most of your retirement savings will be invested in the Money Market and/or Stable Portfolios.
-However, most members will have their money invested in the other CMPF portfolios, where losses have been incurred.
+- Check where are actually invested.
+If you are all or mainly invested in the Money Market and/or Stable portfolio, the current market slump is likely to have had less impact on your money.
+However, some living annuitants will have money invested in the other CMPF portfolios, where losses have been incurred.
 For these members the next two points are important. - 2.
 The history of markets shows that the share market has always recovered and made up its losses after previous market crashes, although this outcome is not guaranteed. - 3.
-A sharp fall in markets such as we are experiencing, together with the uncertainty as to whether they will recover, leads many investors to consider switching into cash (i.e. the Money Market Portfolio) with the idea that they will then go back into the market when things are clearer.
+A sharp fall in markets such as we are experiencing, together with the uncertainty as to whether they will recover, leads many investors to consider switching into cash (i.e. the Money Market portfolio) with the idea that they will then go back into the market when things are clearer.
 The Trustees believe that this approach is extremely difficult to implement.
 This is because the time when the market is cheapest is the point when almost all investors are most fearful.
-To reinvest at this point would therefore require you to re-enter the market when most others think that this is a dumb idea.
+To reinvest at this point would therefore require you to re-enter the market when most others think that this is a bad idea.

-The above suggests that most members should not change their investment strategy in reaction to the current market falls.
+The above suggests that most living annuitants should not change their investment strategy in reaction to the current market falls.
 However, investments are not only about academic thinking, how you feel about your investment is also very important.